tylerharter/cs320/s21/p5/README.md

 If stride is 100, then 0, 100, 200, 300, etc. will be in the sample.
 Row 0 refers to the first row of actual data, not the header (the header always needs to be written to the new file).

+In the new zip file, rows should be sorted ascending by IP (as converted to ints in the previous command), in ascending order.
+It's OK to have all the rows in memory at once that are going to be written to the new .zip (this makes sorting easier)

 To add a column 'region', you can apply a very similar logic with ip_check.
 However, EDGAR tries to anonymize IP addresses by replacing some digits with letters, as in "157.55.39.eja".
 For sorting and lookup purposes, replace letters with zeros (for example, "157.55.39.000").
 The unmodified versions of the IP addresses should still appear in the first column of the new file, though.